nubificus/vaccel-docs/docs/vaccel_go.md

 ### Installation Guide
 #### vAccel Installation
-First of all, a vAccelRT installation is required before proceeding to the next sections.
+First of all, a vAccel installation is required before proceeding to the next sections.

 #### Build from source
 In Ubuntu-based systems, you need to have the following packages to build vaccelrt: